 Cesc Fabregas makes his first impression on the Top 50 with this ferocious north London derby strike.

 Back in September 2007, the 20-year-old had already established himself as the lynchpin of Arsenal’s midfield - but not really as a goalscorer.

 Indeed, his previous season’s best goal-tally was a meagre four but he’d end 2007/08 with 12.
 This was his fifth in Arsenal’s opening eight games as the Gunners started the season with gusto.

 Even a trip to White Hart Lane couldn’t stop them, although they needed to come from behind to get their three points.

 After Gareth Bale’s 15th-minute opener, Arsène Wenger’s men had to wait until just after the hour-mark for Emmanuel Adebayor to equalise.

 The momentum was with them and, with 10 minutes left on the clock, Arsenal took the lead.

 Alexander Hleb started the counter-attack by finding Robin van Persie inside the Gunners’ half.
 The striker found Tomas Rosicky who in turn fed Fabregas 35 yards from goal.

-It was a worthy match-winner but Arsenal weren’t done there.
-And Emmanuel Adebayor’s second - Arsenal’s third - could well make this countdown yet.
+It was a worthy matchwinner but Arsenal weren’t done there.
+And Adebayor’s second - Arsenal’s third - also features in this countdown.